 Waterworks Visual Arts Center has five interior exhibition spaces totaling over 2,500 square feet.
 Our galleries are spacious, well lit and installation friendly.
 Located on the the first floor of our building, the galleries are easily accessible.
 We also have three exterior installation spaces/gardens.
-All our galleries are open to the public and free of charge.
+All of our galleries are open to the public six days a week, and are free to see.

 Stanback, Norvell, Woodson, and Osborne Galleries

-Waterwroks is accredited as a noncollecting museum.
-Our exhibition schedule revolves throughout the year, featuring the work of a wide range of nationally and regionally recognized artists in a variety of media, including paint, clay, colage, fiber, glass, and photography.
+Waterworks offers three professional exhibitions each year, featuring the work of a wide range of nationally and regionally recognized artists in a variety of media, including paint, textiles, clay, stone, wood, mixed media, glass, and photography.
 There is something for every gallery visitor to enjoy.

 Stanback Hall Galleryis a gift of Nancy and Bill Stanback.